TV bosses are always looking for the next big blockbuster.

 Blind Date, which ran from 1985 to 2003, saw a male or female contestant pose questions to three potential partners, whom they couldn't physically see.

-If the chooser liked any of the definitely-not-scripted answers given by the three datees, they could choose them as their Blind Date, and would be promptly whisked off to a glamorous holiday destination.
+If the chooser liked any of the definitely-not-scripted answers given by the three datees, they could select them as their Blind Date, and would be promptly whisked off to a glamorous holiday destination.

-Now though, Blind Date is on the way back thanks to Channel 5, with Paul O'Grady due to take over presenting duties from his friend Cilla Black, who died in 2015.
+Last year, the show returned for a second date courtesy of Channel 5, this time with Paul O'Grady taking over presenting duties from his friend Cilla Black, who died in 2015.

-ITV clearly spotted the potential in a warm-hearted show which surprised members of the public - often reuniting them with a long-lost relative.
+ITV clearly spotted the reboot potential in Surprise, Surprise - a warm-hearted show which, er, surprised members of the public - often reuniting them with a long-lost relative.

 The highlight, of course, was Cilla getting to sing the theme song at the end of every episode.

-It was brought back in 2012 with Holly Willoughby fronting the show.
-Sadly she didn't get to sing, but she did enlist a star-studded cast including Lionel Richie and Pharrell Williams to help surprise a whole new generation of viewers.
+It returned in 2012 with Holly Willoughby fronting the show.
+Sadly, she didn't get to sing, but she did enlist a star-studded cast including Lionel Richie and Pharrell Williams to help surprise a whole new generation of viewers.

-Streetmate falls into an unusual category, as it's about to be rebooted for the second time.
+Streetmate falls into an unusual category, as last year it was rebooted for the second time.
 A re-reboot, if you will.

 It originally ran on Channel 4 from 1998 to 2001 - a set of circumstances which means it was naturally fronted by Davina McCall.

-ITV2 then brought it back in 2007 for a short series fronted by Holly Willoughby, but it wasn't renewed beyond its initial four episodes.
+ITV2 then brought it back in 2007 for a short series fronted by the afore-mentioned Holly Willoughby, but it wasn't renewed beyond its initial four episodes.

-The show will see Scarlett picking a single man or woman in the street, and then help them approach an eligible partner to ask them out on a date.
+The show saw Scarlett pick a member of the public who is single, and then help them approach potential eligible partners in the street to ask them out on a date.